TikhonJelvis/RL-book/chapter2/chapter2.md

 Now we are ready to move to our next topic of *Markov Reward Processes*.
 We'd like to finish this section by stating that the Markov Property owes its name to a mathematician from a century ago - [Andrey Markov](https://en.wikipedia.org/wiki/Andrey_Markov).
 Although the Markov Property seems like a simple enough concept, the concept has had profound implications on our ability to compute or reason with systems involving time-sequenced uncertainty in practice.

-## Markov Reward Processes
+## Formalism of Markov Reward Processes

 As we've said earlier, the reason we covered Markov Processes is because we want to make our way to Markov Decision Processes (the framework for Reinforcement Learning algorithms) by adding incremental features to Markov Processes.
-This section covers an intermediate framework between Markov Processes and Markov Decision Processes, and is known as Markov Reward Processes.
+Now we cover an intermediate framework between Markov Processes and Markov Decision Processes, known as Markov Reward Processes.
 We essentially just include the notion of a numerical *reward* to a Markov Process each time we transition from one state to the next.
 These rewards will be random, and all we need is to specify the probability distributions of these rewards as we make state transitions.

-The main problem to solve regarding Markov Reward Processes is to calculate how much reward we would accumulate (in expectation, starting from each of the states) if we let the Process run indefinitely, bearing in mind that future rewards need to be discounted appropriately (otherwise the sum of rewards can blow up to $\infty$).
+The main problem to solve regarding Markov Reward Processes is to calculate how much reward we would accumulate (in expectation, starting from each of the states) if we let the Process run indefinitely, bearing in mind that future rewards need to be discounted appropriately (otherwise the sum of rewards could blow up to $\infty$).
 In order to solve the problem of calculating expected accumulative rewards from each state, we will first set up some formalism for general Markov Reward Processes, develop some (elegant) theory on calculating rewards accumulation, write plenty of code (based on the theory), and apply the theory and code to the simple inventory example (which we will embellish with rewards equal to negative of the costs incurred at the store).

-### Formalism of Markov Reward Processes

 \begin{definition}
 A {\em Discrete-Time Markov Reward Process} is a Discrete-Time Markov Process, along with: